SanjayKumarAIML/Image-acquisition-from-web-camera/README.md

 # Image-Acquisition-from-Web-Camera
-## Aim
+## Aim:

-Aim:
+To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.<br>

-To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.
+i) Write the frame as JPG. <br>
-i) Write the frame as JPG
+ii) Display the video. <br>
-ii) Display the video
+iii) Display the video by resizing the window. <br>
-iii) Display the video by resizing the window iv) Rotate and display the video
+iv) Rotate and display the video. <br>

 ## Software Used:
 Anaconda - Python 3.7